-Rice, a Republican, was the representative for Maine's 4th congressional district from 1865 to 1867.
+Rice was the representative for Maine’s 4th congressional district and was a Republican.
+He served from 1865 to 1867.

 From Jul 1861 to Mar 1867, Rice missed 285 of 1,851 roll call votes, which is 15.4%.
 This is better than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.